Research

 Identifying Racism in the Drivers of Food Insecurity

 Individuals experience food insecurity within the context of their community and broader environment.
-Associations between household characteristics and increased risk of food insecurity often reflect underlying inequalities, such as longstanding economic and social disadvantage resulting form systemic racism.
+Associations between household characteristics and increased risk of food insecurity often reflect underlying systemic barriers to opportunity, such as historic and ongoing discrimination and unfair systems in policies and institutions.

 To explore the five drivers that have been directly linked to food insecurity, access our interactive dashboard found on Feeding America's Tableau Public profile.